peace899/beets2kodi/docs/plugins/beets2kodi.rst

 Beets2Kodi Plugin
 =================

-The plugin lets you create update nfo files for Kodi music library whenever you import an album into the library.
+The plugin lets you create nfo files for Kodi music library whenever you import an album into the library.

 To use ``Beets2Kodi`` plugin, enable it in your configuration